310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% endbubble %}

 {% bubble Kanata %}
-heheh. a strange person has taken a liking to you, i see.
+fufu. a strange person has taken a liking to you, i see.

 mm~… the way he smells takes me back…
 {% endbubble %}